HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

   the monitoring is not commented then, this leads to a mix up of the TWS timeseries in `monitoring/`.
 This happens only if $NoS>1 and $simPerJob=1, if $NoS=1 and $simPerJob>1, then different passes are done sequentially within the submit_postpro.sh script, within one sbatch job.
+Normally do not change these scripts, keep the combination postpro and monitoring.
 - There is `$rootdir/tmp`, which does not belong to the dir-structure of the Workflow-Engine, but contains a few very specific files and tools from tests.
   Could also be removed, but handy to have this.
 Shall not grow large.
 If